 During a farm-to-table internship in Alabama, I became so well acquainted with the smell of tomato plants that the scent still invokes images of green fingers and sunlight filtering through fruited arches.
-I can look at that summer and see inklings of a community design that centers food, relationships, and collective responsibility, which are ideas I want to keep in mind when designing experiments or analyzing systems here at TLI.
+I can look at that summer and see inklings of a community design that centers on food, relationships, and collective responsibility.

 What would people never guess that you do as part of your role at TLI?

 Over the winter I helped cross wheat, which involves taking tweezers to each tiny flower on each spikelet of a wheat head, and removing three tiny green anthers before they have a chance to produce pollen.
-You might be asking: Blaze, with the anthers gone, who will pollinate the flower to produce the wheat seed?
-The answer is me.
 After collecting pollen from a different, potentially uncooperative wheat plant, I gently apply the pollen to the wheat head I have de-anthered, being careful not to damage the ovary.